 |Quick Facts: Human Resources Specialists|

-Employment of human resources specialists is expected to grow 21 percent from 2010 to 2020, faster than the average for all occupations.
-Job opportunities should be good overall, especially in the employment services industry.
+Employment of human resources specialists is projected to grow 10 percent from 2020 to 2030, about as fast as the average for all occupations.

 Compare the job duties, education, job growth, and pay of human resources specialists with similar occupations.

 Learn more about human resources specialists by visiting additional resources, including O*NET, a source on key characteristics of workers and occupations.